Golf’s Leading Luxury Apparel Brands

 These luxury golf apparel brands blur the lines by letting you look as stylish on the course as you will off it.

 Just as on the runway, golf fashions come and go, but the top designers remain the same season after season.
-These brands craft high-quality golf gear that can double as part of your regular wardrobe, while still having the performance attributes you need when playing a round.
-With that in mind, here are the best luxury golf clothing and apparel brands that are originating the styles seen on — and off — the course.
+These brands craft high-quality golf gear that can double as part of your regular wardrobe, while still having the performance attributes you need when playing a few rounds on the greens, especially if you’re working on your swing.
+With that in mind, here are the best golf clothing brands that are originating the sophisticated styles seen on — and off — the course.

 The Best Luxury Golf Clothing and Apparel Brands